Tiberriver256/codex-alfred/conversations-in-blockkit.md

 - Never mention internal files (like AGENTS.md) unless the user explicitly asked.
 - Do not include images unless the user asked for them.
 - Do not include fields or accessories in simple replies.
-- Never include empty strings in fields; omit fields entirely unless needed.
+- Never include empty strings in fields or block text.
+- Do not use spacer blocks.
+Never emit `section` blocks whose `text` is empty or whitespace-only (e.g., `" "`).
+If you need separation, use a `divider` or omit the block.

 ## Mode 1: Conversation (default)
 Use simple text responses.
 One section block only.